neesarg123/PocketBiz/README.md

 - Clone the repository: `git clone https://github.com/neesarg123/InventoryApp.git`
 - Download required dependecies: `$ pip install -r requirements.txt`
 - Open "Inputs.txt" file, enter the asked information (printer name, google sheet file name, google worksheet name).
+- You can also add your inventory by clicking on "Inventory.xlsx" file in the directory and adding your store items.
+Alternatively, you can do this using the application, however, doing so in excel will likely be faster.
 - Run main.py: `$ python main.py`
 ## Alternative
 - Go here: https://mega.nz/folder/G7wR0RpC#yYsM3V6DlUWFmzhT4YpnEQ